 19:30 – Yanggakdo Hotel for dinner

 Yes.
-An approved city walk (in the best part of town) between two landmarks I’d previously visited, sanctioned evening beers and well…a supermarket.
-I can’t say I’ve come across many tours showcasing a nation’s toiletry and cereal selection, but there I was inspecting one of North Korea’s fully stocked ‘foodstuff’ marts, guides at my heel and stares from every direction.
-Nothing was plastic.
-There was no fat kid with ice cream.
-And, apparently I was only the second foreigner ever to head inside.
+An approved city walk (in the best part of town) between two landmarks previously visited, sanctioned evening beers and well…a supermarket.
+It’s not often you’ll go on a tour that showcases a nation’s toiletry and cereal selection, but there I was inspecting one of North Korea’s fully stocked ‘foodstuff’ marts, guides at my heel and stares from every direction.
+Nothing was plastic, and there was no fat kid with ice cream.
+Apparently, I was only the second foreigner ever to head inside.

 Lunch in Pyongyang